harmslab/pdbtools/README.md

 A set of tools for manipulating and doing calculations on wwPDB macromolecule structure files

+PDBtools has recently changed.
+The original version was a set of python scripts to be downloaded and used locally on the command line.
+It has now been reorganized into a python packaged and scripts are now installed globally.
+Thus, you can run any of the old pdb_tools from the commandline from anywhere on your filesystem.

+If you'd like to download the old version of pdbtools, download version [v0.1](https://github.com/harmslab/pdbtools/releases/tag/v0.1).

 ##Introduction
 pdbTools is a set of command line [python](http://www.python.org) scripts that manipulate [wwPDB](http://www.wwpdb.org/) protein and nucleic acid structure files.
 There are many programs, both open source and proprietary, that perform similar tasks; however, most of these tools are buried within programs of larger functionality.
 Thus, relatively simple calculations often involve learning a new program, compiling modules, and installing libraries.
 To fill a niche (and get the tasks done that I needed done), I started writing my own toolset.
 This has evolved into the pdbTools suite.
 The suite of programs is characterized by the following philosophy: